THE AMAZING SPIDER-MAN 2

 One of the weaker aspects of The Amazing Spider-Man was that Marc Webb did not seem much interested in the special effects.
 He more than compensates for that here.
 The film opens on a vertiginous sequence where Webbs camera takes Spideys point-of-view as he swings from building to building in great leaps through the New York sky that looks fantastic in 3D and sets the film up fantastically for what is to come.
 The battles with Electro are dazzling.
 Webb and the effects team have determined to avoid the cliche of a character with animated lightning bolts flashing from his fingertips and turn in an amazing series of scenes with Jamie Foxx lighting up at the mains, coursing with electricity from an entire transformer grid, casually tossing around police cars, he and Spider-Man blasting between buildings through the skies during the massive climactic battle and a virtuoso sequence where Spider-Man has to web an entire crowd of people fleeing up stairs to prevent their hands from touching the electrified rails.
 If the villains leave a little lacking as characters, what the film never does is fall down in the superheroic action department.
 Between the dextrous confidence of Webb and Garfield at home in the Spider-Man mythos, the awe-inspiring superheroics and the emotional strength of the tragic character arc the film charts, what we have here surely emerges as one of the best of the modern Marvel film adaptations.

 For reasons not entirely clear to this author, both critics and audiences responded negatively to The Amazing Spider-Man 2 and it was regarded as a flop (despite being the twelfth highest box-office grossing film of the year).
-We are next due for a yet another reboot of the series that goes back to Peter Parkers high school years with Spider-Man: Homecoming (2017), featuring Tom Holland.
+We then received yet another reboot of the series that goes back to Peter Parkers high school years with Spider-Man: Homecoming (2017), featuring Tom Holland.
 Hollands Spider-Man also merged with the Marvel Cinematic Universe in Captain America: Civil War (2016).